Superkikim/casambi-bt-hass/README.md

 The Casambi protocol may send multiple duplicate event packets for reliability.
 You'll need to implement debouncing in your automations to handle this.
 See the example automation above which includes a 2-second cooldown period to prevent duplicate triggers.

 #### Event Reliability
-Button press and release events are **not guaranteed** to be captured due to the nature of Bluetooth communication.
-For better reliability, it's recommended to trigger automations on both `button_press` and `button_release` events rather than relying on just one type.
+Button press and release events are **not guaranteed** to be captured due to the nature of Bluetooth communication:
+- Sometimes `button_press` events may be missed entirely
+- For better reliability, consider triggering automations on both `button_press` and `button_release` events
+- Be aware that `button_release` fires for short presses while `button_release_after_hold` fires for long presses - they are distinct events

 ### Example Event Data
 Here are examples of different switch events in Home Assistant: